jflamy/owlcms4/docs/Categories.md

 The applicability of the 15/10kg rule (as opposed to the 20kg rule) is based on the category in which the athlete is registered.

-## Changing the Default Age Group Definitions
+## Changing the Age Group Definitions

 If you look at the installation directory under the `local/config` directory, you will notice files with a name similar to `AgeGroups.xlsx` .
 The first Tab in each file defines the bodyweight categories in use for a given federation or club.
 The second Tab says which bodyweight categories are active for each age group.